For Safety, Trust & Respect

 Community Allies: For Safety, Trust and Respect is a thoughtful, dedicated group exploring the potential of the greater Hardwick Area to cultivate safe spaces, trust, and respectful conversations which encourage positive change.

-The Community Allies invite you to join a conversation to hear voices and stories from our area speak to the painful truth of racism in 2018 - and how it affects and damages ALL members of our community.
-If you are interested in a safe, trustworthy, and respectful Hardwick for all, we welcome you to join us.
+Fifty-two adults and sixteen chilcren joined The Community Allies to hear voices and stories from our area speak to the painful truth of racism in 2018 - and how it affects and damages ALL members of our community.
+Thank you all for your support of a safe, trustworthy, and respectful Hardwick for all - and for joining us.

 Community Allies for Safety, Trust, and Respect